1alphabyte/domain-tracker/README.md

 # Domain Tracker
-A simple tool to track your domains and their expiration dates.
+A simple tool to track your domain's expiration dates.

 ## Usage
-To get started simply use the included `docker-compose.yml` Some code may require modification for external use.
+To get started simply use the included `docker-compose.yml` Some code modification **required** for external use.
 (Non-CBT)